• The Crypto Fire

 Key Differences: dApps vs. Traditional Apps

-1. Open-Source: dApps are typically open-source, meaning anyone can inspect their code for transparency.
+1. Open-Source: dApps crypto are typically open-source, meaning anyone can inspect their code for transparency.
 Traditional apps, however, keep their source code private, controlled by the developer or organization.

 3. Censorship Resistance: With no central authority, dApps are less vulnerable to censorship, making them ideal for users in restrictive environments.